SIP-Lab/ConvolutionalAutoEncoder-ImageFusion/README.md

 Overview
 -----
-This repository contains code necessary to run our deep learning-based pansharpening method for fusion of panchromatic and multispectral images in remote sensing applications.
-See our paper for details on the algorithm.
+This repository contains the codes for the developed deep learning-based pansharpening method to fuse panchromatic and multispectral images for remote sensing applications.
+Details of the method are described in the paper listed below.

 Usage: Pansharpening
 -----

-Convolutional Autoencoder-Based Multispectral Image Fusion is a new deep learning-based method for multispectral image fusion based on the convolutional autoencoder architecture.
-For more information, see the following paper:
+Convolutional Autoencoder-Based Multispectral Image Fusion involves a deep learning-based solution for multispectral image fusion.
-> A. Azarang, H. E. Manoochehri, N. Kehtarnavaz, Convolutional Autoencoder-Based Multispectral Image Fusion, IEEE Access. [\[PDF\]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8668404)
+> A. Azarang, H. Manoochehri, and N. Kehtarnavaz, "Convolutional Autoencoder-Based Multispectral Image Fusion," IEEE Access, vol. 7, pp. 35673-35683, March 2019. [\[PDF\]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8668404)

 <p align="center">